Skip to main content

 LTCFS ITEM DEFINITION:

 Telephone Use: The ability of a person to use a phone to exchange information with others (two-way communication) with or without simple reasonable adaptations.
 This includes, but is not limited to, voice call and video calls such as FaceTime or Skype, texting or messaging, telecommunications relay service, large button phones, or other assistive devices.
 Telephone use captures routine phone calls.
-What constitutes routine phone use is very person-specific.
-They are the familiar and frequent exchanges of information a person makes and receives.
+Routine phone use is person-specific and includes the familiar and frequent exchanges of information a person makes and receives.

 Telephone use does not include when a person inappropriately uses a phone.
-Inappropriate phone use may be captured under Module 8.4 Cognition for Daily Decision or Module 9.4 Offensive or Violent Behavior to Others.
-Examples include calling 911 when no emergency exists, or calling others and making sexual comments or direct threats.
+Examples include calling 911 when no emergency exists or calling others and making sexual comments or direct threats.
+Review Modules 7.11 Behaviors Requiring Interventions, 8.4 Cognition for Daily Decision Making, and/or 9.4 Offensive or Violent Behavior to Others.

 CODING FOR LEVEL OF HELP NEEDED (both items require a selection)